Department of Counselling and Psychology Course Outline

 Course Aims

-The aim of this course is to enable students to become familiar with an overview of the major psychotherapeutic theories and systems available to modern-day practitioners.
-Students will be introduced to each system by considering its historical context, theoretical approach, basic concepts of human development, and the therapeutic process, its suitability in multicultural dimensions, particularly in Asia, and current practice and research directions.
-Students will also develop an understanding of the ethical and professional role required of an effective counsellor.
+The aim of this course is to enable students to become familiar with the major psychotherapeutic theories and systems available to modern-day practitioners.
+The course will introduce the historical context, therapeutic process, the current practice and research directions, and its suitability in multicultural dimensions, particularly in Asia, of each psychotherapeutic theory approach and system.
+The course will also help students develop an understanding of the ethical and professional role required of an effective counsellor.

 Course Intended Learning Outcomes (CILOS)